bitwarden/help/_articles/faqs/hosting-faqs.md

 globalSettings__mail__smtp__password=<valid-gmail-password>
 ```

-Whether you're a Workspace Admin or personal user of Gmail, you'll need to you'll need to enable SMTP relay from within Google.
+Whether you're a Workspace Admin or personal user of Gmail, you'll need to enable SMTP relay from within Google.
 For more information, see [Google's Documentation](https://support.google.com/a/answer/176600?hl=en){:target="\_blank"}.

 If you're using Two-step Authentication for your Gmail account, you'll need to generate an app-specific password for use with Bitwarden and update the `globalSettings__mail__smtp__password=` field in `./bwdata/env/global.override.env`.